alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
 For example:

-* arranging or negotiating sales
+* arranging or negotiating contracts
-* providing freight or insurance services
+* arranging or providing freight or transport services
-* providing financial or legal advice
 * arranging intra company transfers
 * drop shipping

+### Trafficking or brokering banned goods or to embargoed countries

+There are tighter controls on trafficking or brokering for some goods and for some locations.

+For goods where there’s a total ban on UK exports (for example, anti personnel land mines) or where there’s a UK arms embargo in place, trafficking and brokering also includes:

+* general advertising and promotion (eg placing advertisements)
+* finance, financial services, insurance or reinsurance services
+* contract promotion activity

+### When you need a licence

-You must have a trade control licence if you or your company is involved in trafficking or brokering anything that appears on the UK strategic export control lists.
+You must have a trade control licence if you or your company is involved in trafficking or brokering anything that’s categorised as ‘Schedule 2 military goods, software and technology’, except for:

-There’s one exception to this.
-You don’t always need a licence to broker the transfer of items categorised as ‘Schedule 3 UK controlled dual-use, software and technology’ within the EU.

-The European Commission publishes information on which EU countries require licences for dual use items in its [‘national measures’ information note](http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm).

-Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.
+* goods with the code ML21 (software)
+* goods with the code ML22 (technology)
+* ‘Category C’ goods (which includes some equipment for riot control and delivering incapacitation chemicals - contact ECO for details)

+[Question for Claire - is there a definitive list of Category C goods anywhere?]

+$CTA
+Use the [goods checker](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new) to find out how your goods are categorised.
+$CTA

+[Question for Claire: the guidance currently published on GOV.UK suggests that the trafficking and brokering controls only apply to military and torture use goods (ie not dual use items).
+Is that right?
+Does that mean the EC controls on trafficking and brokering outlined in the EC ‘national measures’ document don’t apply, because the UK is a member of the EU?]

+### Who the trafficking and brokering rules apply to

+The trafficking and brokering rules apply to:

+* companies or other bodies incorporated under UK law
+* UK nationals (including British citizens, British overseas territories citizens, British Nationals (Overseas), British Overseas Citizens and ‘British subjects’ and ‘British protected persons’ under the British Nationality Act 1981)

+The rules apply to UK nationals whether they have right of abode in the UK or not.
+They apply whether the UK national is working for a UK company, for a non-UK company or for themselves.

 ## Sharing classified information